Piano roll Menu

-- Quick quantize (Ctrl+Q) - Applies basic quantize to all selected notes/slides according to the global snap setting in the Recording panel (if nothing is selected, applies to all).
+- Quick quantize (Ctrl+Q) - Applies basic quantize to all selected notes/slides according to the global snap setting in the Snap Panel (if nothing is selected, applies to all).
 Quantizing auto-aligns notes to the Piano roll grid.

-- Quick quantize start times (Shift+Q) - Applies basic quantize to all selected notes/slides start times according to the global snap setting in the Recording panel (if nothing is selected, applies to all).
+- Quick quantize start times (Shift+Q) - Applies basic quantize to all selected notes/slides start times according to the global snap setting in the Snap Panel (if nothing is selected, applies to all).
 Quantizing auto-aligns notes to the Piano roll grid.

 - Quantize (Alt+Q) - More advanced version of the quantize feature.
 Opens the Quantizer settings dialog.
 Quantizing auto-aligns notes to the Piano roll grid.

-- Quick chop (Ctrl+U) - Slices long notes into many shorter, based on the global snap setting in the Recording panel (if nothing is selected, applies to all).
+- Quick chop (Ctrl+U) - Slices long notes into many shorter, based on the global snap setting in the Snap Panel (if nothing is selected, applies to all).

 - Chop (Alt+U) - More advanced version of the chop feature.
 Opens the Chopper settings dialog.